4th Marine Expeditionary Brigade: History

 The 4th Brigade was originally formed during World War I as the 4th Marine Brigade.
 It served in France as one of the two infantry brigades of the U.S. Army 2nd Infantry Division, and all Marine combat units in World War I were organized under the 4th Marine Brigade.
 The 4th fought actions at Belleau Wood, Soissons, and Meuse-Argonne.

 Following World War I, the brigade was deactivated until just before the commitment to the Vietnam War in 1964, when it was activated as the 4th Marine Amphibious Brigade and deployed to the East Coast and Caribbean for counterinsurgency exercises.
 It participated in the intervention in the Dominican Republic in 1965.

 In the 1970s, the 4th MAB's task changed from counter-terrorism to defending NATO's north flank against the Soviet Union.
 It was designated to reinforce Norwegian airfields and support a naval campaign to protect Norway.
 The next major operations for the 4th Marine Amphibious Brigade were Operations Desert Shield and Desert Storm in the 1990s.
 The main mission performed by the 4th MAB was Operation Eastern Exit, during which the brigade rescued the Soviet ambassador, the U.S. ambassador, and 300 other dignitaries from Mogadishu, Somalia.

 After a period of deactivation, the 4th Brigade was reactivated as the 4th Marine Expeditionary Brigade (Anti-Terrorism) on 29 October 2001 at ceremonies held at Camp Lejeune to combat domestic and international terrorism.

+The 4th MEB (AT) was permanently organized with the Chemical, Biological Incident Response Force (CBIRF) and an Anti-Terrorism Battalion (AT Bn), currently 3d Battalion, 8th Marine Regiment, and, as such, was composed of approximately 1,400 Marines and Sailors.